Privacy Policy

 rules added beyond the catalog defaults; a sorted comma-joined list

-and per-category integer Celsius deltas from the default threshold,
+per-category integer Celsius deltas from the default threshold for the

 What’s not sent — these are hard limits, not “best-effort”: